 We make plans in our head all day long.
 We have so much experience in planning that putting together a strategic plan for our inclusion work should be a piece of cake.
 Unfortunately, this is not always the case.

 The more complex the situation the more difficult it is to make coherent plans.
-There are few fields of work which are as complex and as broad as the field of inclusion so it is no wonder that NAs often find it difficult to know where to start.
+In a field as broad and complex as inclusion it is no wonder that youth organisations often find it difficult to know where to start.